cocacolabe/item-catalog-beta/README.md

 TO DO LIST:

 1. after connected to google account, unable to sign out
-2. Adding header html
+2. html endpoint
-3. style edit and delete page
-4. style homepage
-5. deleted page need adj
-6. edit page
-7. delete shelter button
+3. Json endpoint
+4. pet list class card need to adjust